lukeify/notes/AWS/Cloud Practitioner (CLF-C01) & Developer Associate (DVA-C02) Certifications.md

 Additionally, the source database remains available during the migration.
 It supports both:

-- **Homogeneous migrations**, i.e. an Oracle database to an AWS Oracle database
+- **Homogeneous migrations**, i.e. an Oracle database to an AWS Oracle database.
-- **Heterogeneous migrations**, i.e. Microsoft SQL Server to Aurora
+- **Heterogeneous migrations**, i.e. Microsoft SQL Server to Aurora.

 ## Section 10: Other Compute Services

 ### Elastic Container Service (ECS)

-Elastic Container Service (ECS) lets us launch docker containers on AWS.
+**Elastic Container Service (ECS)** lets us launch docker containers on AWS.
 You must provision and maintain the underlying infrastructure (such as the EC2 instances that the containers will run on), but AWS will take care of starting & stopping those containers.

 ### Fargate

-Fargate takes ECS on step further: you do no need to provision EC2 instances to run your docker containers on, AWS will run the containers using the RAM & CPU you need.
+**Fargate** takes ECS on step further: you do not need to provision EC2 instances to run your docker containers on, AWS will run the containers using only the RAM & CPU you need.
 This makes it a *serverless* offering.

 // TODO: Fargate diagram

 ### Elastic Container Registry (ECR)

-Elastic Container Registry (ECR) is a private docker registry on AWS used to host and store Docker images that can then be run via ECS or Fargate.
+**Elastic Container Registry (ECR)** is a private docker registry on AWS used to host and store Docker images that can then be run via ECS or Fargate.

 ### Lambda

-Lambda is a serverless Functions-as-a-Service tool that runs specified compute tasks on demand in short executions, without having to manage servers, or deal with scaling.
+**Lambda** is a serverless Function-as-a-Service tool that runs specified compute tasks on demand in short executions, without having to manage servers, or deal with scaling.

 Lambda is *event-driven*, and functions are invoked by AWS when needed.
 Each function can be allocated [up to 10,240MB of RAM for that function’s execution][21], and RAM allocation is the primary mechanism through which Lambdas can be made more performant.